-These answers currently relate to residential solar systems and installation, not commercial systems and installations.
+The answers to these frequently asked questions currently relate to residential solar systems and installation, not commercial systems and installations.

 If you have a question that you think we should add to this list, please let us know.